9KX2/ASCII-MIDI-Player/README.md

-Hello - If you are reading this, thanks for using this program!!

 **REQUIREMENTS:**
 - Install Python from Microsoft Store, and ensure that PIP is installed for Python.
 - Install the packaged with Command Prompt using: `pip install pygame mido python-rtmidi`